eoyilmaz/stalker/docs/source/task_review_workflow.rst

 ===============

-If a revision request has been made to a completed (CMPL) task with other tasks depending to it, there are a couple of different scenarios to follow.
+If a revision request has been made to a completed (CMPL) task with other tasks depending on it, there are a couple of different scenarios to follow.

 Scenario A: There are no dependent tasks to the revised task or none of the dependent tasks have started yet (all in RTS status).
 Then according to the